YifanShenSZ/Torch-Chemistry/SASintcoord.md

 # Symmetry adaptation and scale (SAS) for internal coordinate
+An internal coordinate system has no norm since some are lengthes and others are angles.
+To define a norm we nondimensionalize lengthes by dividing reference lengthes

 The dependency of molecular properties on some internal coordinates vanishes in the dissociation limit.
 E.g. C6H5NH2 -> C6H5NH + H, in the dissociation limit the relative position of the H to the C6H5NH no longer matters, so the corresponding internal coordinates should be scaled: N-H -> pi * erf(N-H), C-N-H -> exp(- N-H) * C-N-H, C-C-N-H -> exp(- N-H) * C-C-N-H, etc.

 Molecular properties usually carry some symmetry arising from the identity of the nucleus, which is called the complete nuclear permutation inversion (CNPI) group.
 To describe the CNPI symmetry correctly, the internal coordinate system must be adapted, letting each coordinate carries a certain irreducible